 Founded in 1948, the Geophysical Institute is a world-renowned center for the study of geophysics from the sun to the center of the Earth.

 Proximity to the Arctic provides excellent opportunities for high-latitude geosciences.
 Major research programs are underway in space physics, atmospheric science, seismology, volcanology, satellite remote sensing, tectonics and sedimentation.
 The institute operates a rocket range for space research and a satellite ground station with processing and archiving capabilities for earth science support.
-In addition, the Alaska Volcano Observatory, the Alaska Earthquake Information Center and the Alaska Climate Research Center are located at the institute.
-More than 75,000 books, 350 journals and other specialized media are maintained at the Keith B. Mather Library, which is shared with the International Arctic Research Center.
+In addition, the Alaska Volcano Observatory, the Alaska Earthquake Information Center, Alaska Climate Research Center and the Alaska Center for Unmanned Aircraft Systems Integration are located at the institute.
+More than 75,000 books, 350 journals and other specialized media are maintained at the Keith B. Mather Library.

 The institute focuses on the needs of Alaska, using geophysical data as the basis for decision-making tools.
 Examples include monitoring earthquakes and volcanic eruptions leading to hazard alerts to federal and state agencies.
-Remote sensing specialists use satellite and airborne observations to help fight forest fires and monitor the health of Alaska's ecosystems.
-Together with the Arctic Region Supercomputing Center, institute scientists run computer simulations of tsunamis, aiding coastal communities in developing emergency evacuation plans.
-The institute has programs reaching out to K–12 schools with scientific curricula to educate and motivate potential science students.
+Remote sensing specialists use satellite and airborne observations to help fight forest fires and monitor the health of Alaska’s ecosystems.
+Institute scientists run computer simulations of tsunamis, aiding coastal communities in developing emergency evacuation plans.
+The institute has programs reaching out to K-12 schools with scientific curricula to educate and motivate potential science students.

 For more information, visit www.gi.alaska.edu or call 907-474-7282.